scanback/docs/articles-posts/index.md

 ## Recent

 #### [The Might of Nations](might-of-nations.md)
 With current geopolitical tensions, it is interesting to see how the might of nations has changed over time and where we are now.
-I use the concept of relative market share to show the trend.
+I use the concept of relative market share, translated to relative economic might, to show the trend.

 #### [The Palmer Penguins and their Role in Business](palmer-penguins.md)
 Penguins are an unlikely influence on management science, but this dataset has had a profound impact on emerging business practices.